oerc0122/MDANSE/Doc/pages/workflow.rst

 Output files
 ^^^^^^^^^^^^
 All the output arrays created in the analysis are written to the filesystem in the format chosen by the user.
-(If you intend to continue visualising the results within the MDANSE_GUI, you will need to use the HDF5 format.
-If, however, you were planning to process the results further using other software, then you will need to pick the ASCII output.
-See also :ref:`param-output-files`)
+If you intend to continue visualising the results within the MDANSE_GUI, you will need to use the MDAFormat.
+If, however, you were planning to process the results further using other software, then you will need to pick the TextFormat output.
+See also :ref:`param-output-files`

 2b.
 Analysis results
 ---------------------
 The analysis jobs are run in steps, iterating over each part of the trajectory.
 The iterations over steps will produce partial results.
 This is where the specific equations described in the documentation of an analysis type are applied.
 The partial results will be combined into the final result.
 The partial properties are calculated, typically per atom type, or per pair of atom types and are combined into the total result.

 3. Plotting
 -----------
-If the HDF5 format was chosen for the analysis job output file, the file can then be opened in the MDANSE_GUI and plotted.
+If the MDAFormat was chosen for the analysis job output file, the file can then be opened in the MDANSE_GUI and plotted.
 As the MDANSE_GUI plotting is built on the matplotlib library many options found in the matplotlib are available in MDANSE_GUI.
 Additionally as the analysis